Different types of CMSs explained

 Commercial versus Open Source CMSs

 - Commercial CMSs are the ones you buy from a vendor.
-They offer you either a licence that you buy (perpetual or term licence) or a subscription model.
+They offer you either a license that you buy (perpetual or term license) or a subscription model.
 Because they build and maintain the software for you, you can contact their support desk in case of any problems, and depending on priority, they will fix it for you within an agreed timeframe.

 This model has evolved so there are now some open source products that can be used through a service provider, who can offer you a managed version of such a CMS, and provide you with a Service Level Agreement.